 5 years ago the City Council launched an initiative to help families change their habits in order to live with less waste, encouraging the recycling of recyclable products and the reuse of non-recyclable ones.

 Participating citizens receive invitations to workshops that teach how to use useful products and accessories well as tables to fill in to keep an eye on expenses or scales to weigh waste (I swear) and take into account improvements in product management.

 Magdalene Deleporte was one of the first volunteers.
 A bottle of his homemade shampoo costs around one euro per liter and lasts just over a month.
 Her toothpaste is made with mint oil, and she uses old clothes cut for the purpose as kitchen sponges.

 Glass is the master in the kitchen, replacing any plastic counterpart.
 "I waste more time washing them, but at least I know what's inside," He says.
 Her zero-waste lifestyle made her more attentive to the environment and the quality of life of her two children.

 For them only the best: savings do not exclude that Chloe, 9 years old and Manon, 6 years old always have fresh products made from natural raw materials, other than chemical.

 I think I don't do anything special.
 I only recovered some good practice that the company forgot somewhere 50 years ago.Magdalene Deleporte

-According to the World Resources Institute an equivalent of € 750 billion in food is lost or thrown out of the production and distribution chain each year.
-A loss that is also doing enormous damage to the environment, contributing significantly to harmful emissions.
+According to the World Resources Institute an equivalent of € 750 billion in food is lost or thrown from the production and distribution chain each year.
+A loss that also does enormous damage to the environment, contributing significantly to harmful emissions.
 Disposable waste (which today we are trying to relocate with interesting projects such as that of plastic roads o of 3D printing) pollute water and earth.